 When you visit a website, your browser send the server its information.
 It looks like a text line that is a part of HTTP request beginning with “User-Agent:”.
 It usually includes the name and version of the browser, operating system, and language settings.
 We always replace your operating system with Linux as we consider *nix system users as less interesting for advertisers.

-You can also set Referer of your choice by typing it into the Setup Referer field.
-Leave the field empty to use the default Referer.
+You can also set User-Agent of your choice by typing it into the Custom User-Agent field.
+Leave the field empty to use the default User-Agent.

 Hide your IP address

 Stealth Mode cannot hide your IP address.
 However, we can conceal it so that websites you visit will take you for a proxy server.
 Sometimes, it helps, and websites ignore your real IP.

 You can set a random IP that you would like to be perceived as yours by simply typing it into the corresponding field.
 Leave the field empty to use the default IP address.